Contains the active ingredient: amisulpride

 phaeochromocytoma, a rare tumour of the adrenal glands which sits near the kidneys

-You have had an allergic reaction to amisulpride or any of the ingredients listed at the end of this leaflet.
+You are hypersensitive to, or have had an allergic reaction to amisulpride or any of the ingredients listed at the end of

 Symptoms of an allergic reaction may include: shortness of breath, wheezing or difficulty breathing; swelling of the face,